vibbits/snpeffect/README.md

   environment of the amino acid (33 cols)

-The file FoldXreport_AnalyseComplex.tab contains for those proteins for which the mutation can affect the interaction between chains:
+The file FoldXreport_AnalyseComplex.tab contains for those proteins for which the mutation can affect the interaction between chains (not useful for AlphaFold models):
 - the labels of each pair of chains (2 cols)
 - a prediction of the effect of the mutation (5 cols)